Audio Chants

 Disciple of the excellent Buddha,

-Foremost among vinaya experts is the renowned Paṭācārā.
+Foremost among Vinaya experts is the renowned Paṭācārā.

 Attained to the supreme state,